prantlf/grunt-html-dom-snapshot/README.md

 Type: `Number`
 Default value: 10000

-Maximum waiting time, until a DOM node with the selector specified by the `wait` property appears or disappears.
+Maximum waiting time (in milliseconds), until a DOM node with the selector specified by the `wait` property appears or disappears.
 Taking the snapshot fails, if this time is exceeded.

+#### instructionDelay
+Type: `Number`
+Default value: 0

+Waiting time after executing an instruction.
+If the test is not run in the headless browser, but debugged in the browser window, it is sometimes helpful to watch outcome of every operation.
+If introducing waiting instructions all over is too cumbersome, this configuration will add the delay (in milliseconds) after every instruction automatically.

 #### doctype
 Type: `String`